Syrian fighters battle on, ignoring Muslim holiday

 Activists said warplanes bombed targets in rebel strongholds to the east and south of the capital.
 Video footage uploaded on the Internet showed explosions and thick columns of smoke rising above the town of Daraya, on the southwestern edge of Damascus.

-Rebels fired rockets and mortars into the Old City and the Mazraa district in the city center, activists said.
+Rebels fired rockets and mortars into the Old City and the Mazraa district in the city centre, activists said.

 The Syrian Observatory for Human Rights, which monitors the violence in Syria through a network of activists and medical and military sources, also said air force helicopters carried out 11 bombing raids on the rebel town of Latamna in Hama province.